WELD 130 : Beginning Welding and Metal Fabrication III

 Continuation of WELD 110/120.
-Includes preparation for American Welding Society (AWS) certification and introduction to gas-metal arc, flux-cored arc, and gas-tungsten arc welding processes.
-Learn to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects.
+Includes preparation for American Welding Society (AWS SMAW) certification.
+Learn metallurgy and how to layout, cut, prepare, fit-up, and weld together metal to repair parts and fabricate projects.
 This class will include students from multiple sections.

 - History in development of Metals both ferrous and nonferrous